qinnzou/mural-image-inpainting/README.md

 MuralNet is trained on two stages: 1) training the coarse network, 2) training the whole model.

-To train the model, modify the training parameters in `checkpoints/config.yml`, you can refer to [EdgeConnect](https://github.com/knazeri/edge-connect) for details.
+To train the model, modify the training parameters in `checkpoints/config.yml`.

 Run the code for training:
 ```bash